 Wallpaper removal is one of those jobs that everyone hates.
 However, there are some steps you can take to make your life a little easier.

 First things first, you are going to need a chemical sprayer, like this one.
 You don't have to get fancy with it.
 Just a simple pump action sprayer.
 Also, get yourself a good clean broad knife.
-It is easier and more efficient than using a smaller puddy knife.
+It is easier and more efficient than using a smaller putty knife.

 Second, get a good wallpaper removal solution.
 Wallwik makes a good product.
 Also, DIF Wallpaper Solution.
-Add about a 6 to 8 ounces of solution to 2 gallons of hot water in the sprayer.
+Add about 6 to 8 ounces of solution to 2 gallons of hot water in the sprayer.

 Third, go ahead and soak the room.
 You want to spray the wall enough that the liquid isn't pouring down onto the floor, but enough that the wall is definitely getting saturated.
 Go around the whole room for an initial soaking.